Skip to main content

 If you're unfamiliar with GraphQL terminology such as "selection set", "field", "type" and so on, please check out our Operation Language and Schema Language cheatsheets.

 When Grafast sees an operation for the first time, it builds an operation plan, which is the combination of an execution plan and an output plan.
-To do so, it walks the selection sets calling the user-provided plan method for each field to determine the steps that need to be executed for that field.
+To do so, it walks the selection sets calling the developer-provided field plan resolver (plan method) for each field to determine the steps that need to be executed for that field.
 That series of steps, which we'll call the field plan, is then woven with all the other field plans in the operation, to form a directed acyclic graph we call the execution plan.
 Whilst doing this, Grafast keeps track of which fields returned which steps, and uses this information to form the output plan.
 Finally the execution plan is optimized and finalized and the output plan is finalized, then they are ready for execution.

 A simplified version of the process is this:

-1. Call field plan resolver
+1. Call the field's plan resolver.

-2. Call any uncalled argument applyPlan resolvers
+2. Call any uncalled argument applyPlan resolvers.

-3. Deduplicate new steps
+3. Deduplicate new steps.

 Execution plan